japhero/ObsidianMain/Areas/Engineering/FTC/Teaching Code/First Lessson plan--Thory.md

 - HW:
 	- Make the students create a object oriented desgin for their robot and the interfaces

-## Second Lecture: 7080's FTC codebase

-- Talk about the different type of op-modes

-**Material Planning**
-- create a class diagram
-- Create an interface diagram
+## Make your own Week
+- Separate the group we have

+ - Have the auto and teleop people structure the code together